Reno Notebook / By Jennifer Malise / March 20, 2017

 From bathroom shelves to vanities, these storage ideas will keep you organized

 Believe it or not, bathrooms can be one of the most efficient spaces in your home.
 With only enough room for essentials, it’s far too easy to cross the line into crowded sink tops and cluttered shower ledges.
 But it doesn’t have to be that way.
 Planning your bathroom with key storage features can help maximize space and minimize clutter before it spirals out of control.
-The below ideas—from inventive built-ins to medicine cabinets—are not only space-saving, they add a splash of personality.
+The ideas below—from inventive built-ins to medicine cabinets—are not only space-saving but will add a splash of personality.

 Having a plan for where your daily essentials reside doesn’t need to be a quandary.
-Laura and Matthew’s simple solution was a double drawer vanity that was deep and plentiful.
-A two-mirrored medicine cabinet and a generous sink counter round out the ways they keep their space in orderly—eye-popping red—fashion.
+Laura and Matthew’s simple solution was a two-drawer vanity that was deep and plentiful.
+A double medicine cabinet and a generous sink counter keep the space in an organized, orderly—eye-popping red—fashion.

 Inspired to design a bathroom that exuded a sense of calm, the first thing on the list was to tackle clutter and create order.
 Chris and Lia mixed various methods to stash away everything they needed—a custom medicine cabinet, a wide sink vanity drawer, and baskets tucked underneath for easy access to everyday items like towels.
 The overall result delivers a bright and neatly organized space that provides an escape from daily city life.

 This bathroom began as a heavily tiled space with little consideration for storage and no vanity.
 After adding a medicine cabinet and two-drawer vanity, the homeowners went a step further installing an ample, in-wall cabinet opposite the sink.
-The bonus points of built-in cabinets: they blend in seamlessly and don’t protrude, which saves floor and air space, minimizing clutter.
+The built-in cabinet blends in seamlessly and doesn’t protrude, which saves floor and air space, minimizing clutter.
 What’s better than storage hidden in plain sight?

-By incorporating your bathroom storage into the planning stages of your renovation, your space can be efficient with a customized and streamlined look.
+By incorporating your bathroom storage into the planning stages of your renovation, your space can have a customized and streamlined look.
 Our bathroom renovation cost guide will help you pinpoint your budget range.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.